 Thank you for your interest in the library's eBooks!
-For help setting up your compatible device with the required software and logins you can use OverDrive's Setup Wizard, read through the tutorials for the iPad, Kindle and Nook, attend an eBook class at the library, visit us for drop-in eBook tutoring hours, or schedule an eBook appointment:
+For help setting up your compatible device with the required software and logins you can use OverDrive's helpful setup guides, read through the tutorials for the iPad, Kindle and Nook, or schedule an appointment for one-on-one eBook assistance:

 A Little eBook Background

 If you are new to the library's eBooks and would like to know more about them, we will go over a few basics in the following paragraphs.
 If you have been reading eBooks on your Newton or Palm since the 1990's, you probably want to skip ahead to the getting started guide for your type of device.

 The Palos Verdes Library District offers 2 types of eBooks through the eBook catalog: